Protecting PhotoMOS Relays With Varistors

-Panasonic Electric Works offers a wide range of PhotoMOS relays for use in telecommunication, measurement, security devices and industrial control.
-Obviously the PhotoMOS relay differs from the conventional electromechanical relay, but it also distinguishes itself from other switching solutions that utilize optocouplers and semiconductors.
+Panasonic offers a wide range of PhotoMOS Relays for use in telecommunication, measurement, security devices, and industrial control.
+The PhotoMOS relay differs from the conventional electromechanical relay, but it also distinguishes itself from other switching solutions that utilize optocouplers and semiconductors.
 The construction of the PhotoMOS relay is illustrated by Figure 1.
 The input pins are connected to a light emitting diode.
-This LED is located on the upper part of the relay and if a current flows through it, it starts emitting infrared light.
-Below the LED there is an array of solar cells integrated into an optoelectronic device, located at least 0.4 mm from the LED.
+This LED is located on the upper part of the relay.
+If a current flows through it, it starts emitting infrared light.
+Below the LED there is an array of solar cells integrated into an optoelectronic device, located at least 0.4mm from the LED.

 The light emitter and detector are molded in a translucent resin that allows light to pass, thus providing a dielectric barrier between the input and output side.
-The optoelectronic device serves as control circuit for switching two power MOSFETs and therefore the load circuit.
+The optoelectronic device serves as control circuit for switching two power MOSFETs, and therefore the load circuit.
 These DMOS transistors are source coupled, thus providing bidirectional switching capabilities.
-Therefore we will take a closer look at the DMOSFET output transistor which significantly differs from standard MOSFETs used in integrated circuits.
-It has a vertical channel structure, source and drain are placed opposite the wafer as shown in Figure 2.
-As a result, more space for the source and drain region is available and the current rating can be increased.
+The DMOSFET output transistor significantly differs from standard MOSFETs used in integrated circuits.
+It has a vertical channel structure, and the source and drain are placed opposite the wafer, as shown in Figure 2.
+As a result, there is more space for the source, the drain region is available, and the current rating can be increased.

 Even though the DMOSFET features a greater current rating compared to standard MOSFETs, both types are susceptible to voltage spikes.
-These spikes can be caused by lightning or by switching inductive loads.
+These spikes can be caused by lightning, or by switching inductive loads.
 In order to protect the PhotoMOS from such overvoltage, adding a protective device to the circuit may be necessary.
-This blog entry describes one possible method by utilizing a metal oxide varistor (MOV).
-Varistors (Variable Resistors) are voltage dependent resistors with a symmetrical V-I characteristic curve (Figure 3) whose resistance decreases with increasing voltage.
+One possible method is to utilize a metal oxide varistor (MOV).
+Varistors (Variable Resistors) are voltage dependent resistors with a symmetrical V-I characteristic curve (Figure 3), whose resistance decreases with increasing voltage.
 Connected in parallel with an electronic device or circuit, they form a low-resistance shunt when voltage increases, thereby preventing a further rise of the overvoltage.

-Switching Off Inductive Loads When switching off inductive loads, high voltages may be produced that harm the inductor itself and in particular the switch.
-To reduce this voltage peak, a varistor can be connected in parallel to the inductive load or the switch.
+Switching Off Inductive Loads.
+When switching off inductive loads, high voltages may be produced that harm the inductor itself in particular the switch.
+To reduce this voltage peak, a varistor can be connected in parallel to the inductive load, or the switch.
 At first, the varistor’s operating voltage will be determined according to the following example:

-In the next step, the surge current is determined.
-For the first iteration, the surge current is the peak value of overvoltage divided by the internal impedance of the voltage source.
-With this surge current, the varistor voltage can be determined from the V-I characteristics (for example 320 V for a varistor with voltage class of 95 V).
+Next, the surge current is determined.
+For the first iteration, the surge current is the peak value of overvoltage divided by the internal impedance of the voltage source: With this surge current, the varistor voltage can be determined from the V-I characteristics (for example, 320 V for a varistor with voltage class of 95 V).
 Pay attention to the tolerance of the varistor and consider the lowest voltage drop possible.
-In the next iteration, the surge current is determined again by taking the peak value for the surge voltage, reducing it by the voltage drop across the protection element and dividing the result by the internal impedance of the surge voltage source.
-Afterwards the varistor’s derating curve has to be considered by using maximum current and pulse duration.
-The maximum permissible power dissipation is checked by the energy of the pulse, its duration and the number of repetitions (here one per 60 sec): If all these criteria are met and if the protection level is sufficient for the electrical circuit, the optimal varistor is determined.
-Afterwards the application can be tested in order to verify whether the protection level is sufficient.
-As these examples illustrate, one can see that protecting semiconductor switches is essential.
-Thereby one has to mind a certain margin between load voltage and maximum voltage of the switch.
-When choosing a PhotoMOS relay, consider the load current first, then add a maximum margin to the load voltage to find the PhotoMOS relay most suitable for you.
+In the next iteration, the surge current is determined again by taking the peak value for the surge voltage, reducing it by the voltage drop across the protection element, and dividing the result by the internal impedance of the surge voltage source: After this, the varistor’s derating curve has to be considered by using maximum current and pulse duration.
+The maximum permissible power dissipation is checked by the energy of the pulse, its duration, and the number of repetitions (here one per 60 sec): If all of these criteria are met and if the protection level is sufficient for the electrical circuit, the optimal varistor is determined.
+Afterwards, the application can be tested in order to verify whether the protection level is sufficient.